rgommezz/react-native-chatgpt/README.md

         }
       );
     } catch (error) {
-      if (error instanceof ChatGPTError) {
+      if (error instanceof ChatGptError) {
-        // If you get a status code of 401 or 403, your token has expired and you have to call login again console.log(error.message, error.statusCode);
+        // If you get a status code of 401 or 40
+        , your token has expired and you have to call login again console.log(error.message, error.statusCode);
       }
     }